matze765/hcc/README.md

 ## Build
   - `make`
   - old build scripts are deprecated and should not be used
-  - if anyone wants to build Windows, good luck
+  - if anyone wants to build this on Windows, good luck

 ## Compiling a file